WCNC-TV: From independent to NBC affiliate

 In 1977, ABC announced that it had lured longtime NBC affiliate WSOC-TV to be its new outlet in the Charlotte market beginning July 1, 1978, replacing WCCB-TV.
 That decision set off a two-station showdown between WCCB and WRET for the NBC affiliation in Charlotte.
 WCCB was seen as the favorite; unlike WRET, it had a functioning news department.
 Sources at NBC were said to see channel 36 as their last option behind WCCB, with its stronger signal, and long-dominant WBTV, which the network was trying to woo from CBS to no avail.

 Turner, however, promised NBC that he would spend $2.5 million on station improvements if the network moved its programming to WRET.
 Of that total, $1 million would go towards starting a full scale news department within one year; the proposed expansion would employ 22 people, compared to 26 at WSOC and 12 at WCCB.
 On April 29, news broke that channel 36 had been selected for the NBC affiliation, with the network preferring it over WCCB based on Turner's turnaround record with the station and his ownership of the Atlanta Braves and Atlanta Hawks.
 With the decision, WCCB became an independent station.

 Two months after assuming the NBC affiliation, WRET launched its first newscasts in September, under the banner of "Action News"; Robert D. Raiford was the station's first news anchor.
-The main news was presented at 7 pm, but the different time slot failed to attract viewers.
-Where WBTV had a 52 share and WSOC a 23 for their 6 pm newscasts, WRET could only pull a 5.
+The main news was presented at 7 p.m., but the different time slot failed to attract viewers.
+Where WBTV had a 52 share and WSOC a 23 for their 6 p.m. newscasts, WRET could only pull a 5.
 Bob Wisehart of the Charlotte News described WRET's news operation as "spend[ing] a great deal of effort going no place at all".
 The same could have been said of the station, which was said to be barely breaking even after the switch.